bobbobbio/come_boy/README.md

 details of the trace format is not specified anywhere.
 Usually an existing emulator would need to be modified to emit the correct trace.

+### Future development plans / ideas

+In no particular order

+- finish sound emulation
+- debugger GUI
+- printer support
+- fullscreen
+- screen effects (like shaders to make it look like gameboy screen)
+- camera support
+- online play
+- game specific plugin support (like see party in pokemon, etc)

 # License
 MIT License